dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 it doesn't require mirrors.
-Instead, it provides a [transformer](/tools/pub/assets-and-transformers.html) that generates static serialization rules, whereas other libraries have only a mirrors-based implementation.
+Instead, it provides a [transformer](/tools/pub/assets-and-transformers.html) that generates static serialization rules.

-Another great point:
+During development,
-You can use dartson's mirrors-based implementation at development time, enabling you to avoid waiting for builds.
+you can use dartson's mirrors-based implementation to avoid waiting for builds.
 When you're ready to deploy,
 building with the transformer replaces the mirrors-based implementation with statically generated rules.

 Pros:

-* Uses the common simple JSON serialization.
+* Produces and reads simple JSON.
-* Produces smaller code size than other options.
+* Compiles to smaller JavaScript code than other options.
-* Still allows you to use mirrors during development (no need to wait for the build).
+* Allows you to use mirrors during development
+  (no need to wait for the build).
 * Has good cross-language support:
   Lots of simple JSON